 US Sailing Racing Rules of Sailing 2021-2024 Website

 VIDEO ON SAILBOAT RESCUE AND SAFETY (click to expand)

 Video: Swanage Sailing Club – Sailboat Rescue and Safety Training Video (15 min)

 This video includes how to right a capsized boat: small, large, and catamarans; towing, retrieving a person in the water, dropping safety crew to help; acting fast to avert danger; and handling injuries.

 Powerboat Operators for Tempe Town Lake & Lake Pleasant Boats

 To drive an AYC-owned boat for race committee duties at Lake Pleasant or an ASF-owned boat at Tempe Town Lake, you must be 18 or older and attend the current AYC-required training.
 Training is normally held in the Fall of each year, before the beginning of the racing season.
 List of Powerboat Operators

 Arizona Yacht Club Fleets

 Arizona Yacht Club has several fleets, each active with many boats and good sailors.
-The fleets include:
+See the fleet list here.

 Many racing documents are Adobe Reader pdf files.
-If you don’t have an Adobe Reader on your computer, you can get one free by clicking on the Acrobat logo below.
+If you don’t have an Adobe Reader on your computer, you can get one free by clicking on the Acrobat logo.
 It’s easy.
 Really.